El

 Friday, 26 January 2007

 In November, OpenUsability announced six mentored projects for students of usability, user interface design, interaction design, or related.
 We received applications from all over the world - New Zealand, India, South Africa, Europe, South America, USA and Canada.
-Read More
+Most of the applicants were highly skilled, and it was sometimes difficult to take a decision.
+Finally, the following teams formed up: Read More

 Orca screen reader